dimagi/commcare-sync/docs/install_docker.md

    docker-compose exec web uv run manage.py createsuperuser
    ```

-   Use the email address as the username value too.
+   You'll be prompted for an email address and a password.

 CommCare Data Pipeline is ready.
 Go to http://localhost:8001/ to log in.